CSA-OCP-GER/unicorn/challenges.ingress.md

 ## Create Ingress ##

 Now that our sample applications are running (but still aren't reachable via the internet), we can create ingress definitions for each of the application.
-We will show two approaches:

-- Domain-based routing (sample)
-- Path based routing
+We will demonstrate this by using `Domain-based routing` (you can also use e.g. path-based routing.
+You will see an example later when integrating AAD to login to an application).

-> **Optional:** for domain-based routing, you need a custom domain, you can use (and manage).
+> **Optional, but highly recommended:** for domain-based routing, you need a custom domain, you can use (and manage).
 If you don't have a domain, you can create a domain at a free domain provider for testing purposes.
-There are several services out there you can use, e.g. https://www.ddnss.de (supports wildcards) or https://www.noip.com (doesn't support wildcards).
+There are several services out there you can use, e.g. https://www.ddnss.de (supports wildcards - we will need this feature!) or https://www.noip.com (doesn't support wildcards in the "free" plan).
 All you need to do is register a domain and point the *A-Record* to the IP address of your ingress controller.
-If you don't want to create an account at one of these providers, you can go through all of the samples...but some, you won't be able to complete.
+If you don't want to create an account at one of these providers, you can go through all of the samples...but you won't be able to complete this challenge.

 So, let's create ingress resources for our two applications: